alvarogarcia7/uniq-files/README.md

 ### Out of scope

   * To detect which files are equal.
 That is done through the input format (see input format) TODO
+  * To delete the files in itself.
+That is the responsibility of the program's operator

 ## Run book